rabbibotton/clog/tutorial/28-tutorial/README.md

 The hello.clog can be openned in CLOG Builder (ql:quickload :clog/tools)(clog-tools:clog-builder)

-hello.lisp is a save render of hello.clog
+hello.lisp is a saves render of hello.clog